zygm0nt/firefox-how-i-browse-stats/README.md

 - Click the puzzle piece icon (⋯) in the Firefox toolbar
 - Find "Tab Stats Analyzer" and click the pin icon to make it visible

-### "Error loading tab statistics"
+### No Action Buttons Visible
+- Action buttons only appear for domains with multiple tabs
+- **🪟 New** button appears for any domain with 2+ tabs
+- **📂 Group** button only appears when tabs are spread across multiple windows
+- If all your tabs are single instances in separate windows, no buttons will show

+### Buttons Not Working
+- Ensure you've reloaded the extension after updates
+- Check browser console for error messages (right-click popup → Inspect → Console)
-- Ensure the extension has proper permissions
+- Verify the extension has proper tab permissions
-- Try refreshing by clicking the refresh button
-- Restart Firefox and try again

-### No Tabs Found
+### "Error moving tabs"
-- This can happen if all tabs are special pages (like `about:` pages)
+- This can happen if tabs are pinned (pinned tabs cannot be moved)
-- Open some regular websites and refresh the statistics
+- Some special tabs (like `about:` pages) may not be moveable
+- Try with regular website tabs first

 ### Extension Disappears After Firefox Restart
 - This is normal for temporary installations